rust-lang/rust/src/doc/rustc-dev-guide/src/queries/profiling.md

 - This additional flag will add all timed passes to the output files mentioned above, in step 2.
-As described below, these passes appear visually distinct from the queries in the HTML output (they currently appear as green boxes, via CSS).
+As described below, these passes appear visually distinct from the queries in the HTML output (they appear as green boxes, via CSS).

 ### 4. Inspect the output